 Upon receipt of a report, the Title IX Office will contact the complainant to discuss the availability of supportive measures and to explain the process for filing a formal complaint, should the complainant so choose.
 The Title IX Office will also identify any immediate health or safety concerns raised by the report.
 The Title IX Office is not assessing or determining responsibility.
-The presumption is that no policy violation has occurred unless proven otherwise in a campus adjudication process by a preponderance of the evidence.
+The presumption is that no policy violation has occurred until the conclusion of a campus adjudication process and unless proven otherwise in a campus adjudication process by a preponderance of the evidence.

-If the report alleges sexual violence, then the Title IX Office will immediately inform the Sexual Violence Review Committee (SVRC).
+If the report alleges sexual violence, then the Title IX Office will promptly inform the Sexual Violence Review Committee (SVRC).
 The SVRC will convene within 72 hours to determine if disclosure of the information, including personally identifiable information, to the law enforcement agency responsible for investigating and/or the attorney for the commonwealth responsible for prosecuting the alleged incident of sexual violence, is necessary to protect community safety and comply with state law.
 The provision will not apply if the law enforcement agency responsible for investigating the alleged act of sexual violence is located outside the United States.
 If a disclosure to law enforcement and/or the attorney for the commonwealth is deemed necessary, the Title IX Office representative on the SVRC will notify the complainant of the disclosure.

-If the report alleges another form of conduct prohibited by university policy and/or law, the Title IX Office may refer the report directly to the university authority responsible for receiving and responding to those reports and/or law enforcement.
+If the report or any information shared during a formal complaint procedure under this policy alleges another form of conduct prohibited by university policy and/or law, except those afforded amnesty as defined in Section 5.12 of this policy, the Title IX Office may refer the information directly to the university authority responsible for receiving and responding to those reports and/or law enforcement.
 The Title IX Office will ensure that the complainant is informed of any referrals.
-The Title IX Office will not discourage the filing of a formal complaint under this policy.